 3. Reverse angle.
 The HVAC floor vent will move from below the window to the corner with a 90 degree rotation

 Two of the original 2 x 6 inch joists were too twisted to keep and a third joist against the window wall was about an inch less deep and so under spec for the span so was replaced as well.
 But then finding it difficult to level with the new joists in place I decided to replace another three joists that had sagged slightly.
 The six new joists are engineered LVL (laminated veneer lumber) 150 x 58 mm F17 (the same dimensions as the old solid hardwood) and are specified for single spanning the 3.6 metre width of the room (at 450 mm spacing).
 The joists around the fireplace were kept but additional support added and leveled.

 Green Glue tape was applied to the top of all joists and trimmers before the particleboard sheets were laid down.
 As well as not being as permanent as construction adhesive, the tape system made this one-man operation a lot easier.

 4. New galvanised steel pier

 The joist ends next to the fireplace mantle leg (photo 4) were originally being supported by a hardwood pier (same dimensions as the joists), the bottom end of which was sitting directly on part of the stone foundations at ground level where the bottom 5 cm had almost completely rotted away.
-The photo show the stirrup of the new galvanised steel pier the bottom of which is embedded in a new concrete footing.
+The photo shows the stirrup of the new galvanised steel pier the bottom of which is embedded in a new concrete footing.
 The joist is packed and levelled and then fixed with coach screws from the other side of the joist.
 For some reason the sill plate and supporting stonework was removed from this end of the hearth.
-Everywhere else in the building the joist ends are sitting on sill plates layed along a shelf that is part of the stone foundations.
+Everywhere else in the building the joist ends are sitting on sill plates on a shelf that is part of the stone foundations.